scravy/awesome-pattern-matching/README.md

 - 💚 has access to result captures
 - 💚 vanilla python
-- 💚 can return values
+- 💚 can return values directly as it is an expression
+- 💚 can use case guards via `when=`
 - 🖤 so terse that it is sometimes hard to read

 The expression style is summarized: